- General safety

-SFU has a comprehensive biosafety program to ensure compliance with all regulatory requirements and is governed by the University Biosafety Committee under the Vice President, Research.
+SFU has a comprehensive biosafety program to ensure compliance with all regulatory requirements and is governed by the Institutional Biosafety Committee under the Vice President, Research.

-If you are a SFU faculty member conducting research, teaching and testing involving biohazardous material that is undertaken under the auspices of SFU and/or using SFU resources you are required to apply for a biosafety permit through the biosafety permit database.
+SFU faculty and staff members intending to conduct research, teaching and testing involving biohazardous material, under the auspices of SFU and/or using SFU resources, are required to submit a biosafety permit application through the biosafety permit database.
 An approved biosafety permit must be in place in advance of such work.

 A biosafety permit is required when working with biohazardous materials.

 Biosafety permit application

 Principal investigators (PIs) and lab instructors intending to work with biohazards (as defined in SFU Biosafety Policy R20.02) are required to submit a biosafety permit application and follow the application process.
 The application is reviewed by the Institutional Biosafety Committee.
 Please remember biosafety permit portal is optimized for Chrome and Internet Explorer.